How You Can Unlock the Power of Employee Engagement

 There’s an old saying that employees don’t quit their jobs; instead, they quit their bosses.
 This is true for the half of Americans who said in a recent poll that they had left a job at some point in their lives to get away from their manager and improve their overall lives.

 It’s critical that you have the right leaders.
 So hire them.
 Promote them.
 And grow them.
 Implementing a servant leadership culture will create leaders who are humble, compassionate and customer-driven.
+In this episode of Benefits Buzz, we discuss the power of servant leadership and how it can impact your workplace culture.

 Employee engagement means being regularly be in tune with the wants and needs of your employees.
 That’s the only way for you to make a resounding impact on your business.
 Employee engagement success isn’t measured in any tangible way.
 Instead, it’s intuitive.
 It requires your eyes and ears.
 The key is strengthening the skills you need to “get the pulse” of your employees.
 You can do this by: